 • Toss add-ins with flour: Although not completely necessary, it works best to toss your desired mix-ins with the flour mixture.
 Tossing them in the flour will help them from sinking to the bottom of the muffin.

-• Oven temperature: To have nicely shaped muffins with domed tops, start the oven temperature at 425ºF.
+• Oven temperature: For a tall muffin with a domed top, start the oven at 425ºF.
 Then, after 7 minutes you’ll lower the temperature to continue to bake the center of the muffins.

 An oatmeal muffin that has a bite in it.